vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

   I know of three kinds of exceptions to the rule favoring larger
   donations:

-  * Donations as tips: As I noted in my [earlier post](https://vipulnaik.com/blog/my-somewhat-unusual-q4-2021-donation/), I would cap such donations at three times the private benefit to me.
+  * Donations as gifts: As I noted in my [earlier post](https://vipulnaik.com/blog/my-somewhat-unusual-q4-2021-donation/), I would cap such donations at three times the private benefit to me.
 Donating to FMP doesn't really fit in this category.